 Check your medical insurance conditions at www.mystudentplan.ca.
-You might want to make changes to the plan, in which you are automatically enrolled, especially if you need to add accompanying family members to this plan or if you have decided to opt for another external insurance.
-Please note that non-credit programs are NOT automatically enrolled in this insurance.
-Students of non-credit (professional certificate) programs will need to apply for insurance coverage of an external insurance.
+You might want to make changes to the plan, which you are automatically enrolled in, especially if you need to add accompanying family members to this plan or if you have decided to opt for another external insurance.